octo-technology/OpenTezos/docs/smartpy/exam.md

 What is a _SmartPy_ smart contract?

 <ExamCheckbox name="30" isCorrect="false">It is a class of method called `main` taking as input a storage and parameters, returning a list of operations and a modified storage.</ExamCheckbox>
 <ExamCheckbox name="31" isCorrect="true">It is a class definition that inherits from `sp.Contract`.
-A SmartPy contract consists of a state with one or several entry points.</ExamCheckbox>
+A SmartPy contract consists in a state with one or several entry points.</ExamCheckbox>

 ### Question 5